Upgrade from 2.0.0

 });

-To comply with the new API, AdbServerClient.Device now has a state property.
+To comply with the change in getDevices and trackDevices, AdbServerClient.Device now also has a state property.

 The old authenticating property is deprecated, and will be removed in a future major version.
 It now only returns true when state is "unauthorized".